 Prior to arriving in Bangkok, parents can share videos of things to do and see there, building up a picture of an exciting, positive place to live.
 Now that your children know all the fun things waiting for them here, it’s time to show them St. Andrews International School Sathorn.
 We have videos and a virtual tour for them to watch, so they can form a positive picture and feel more confident about where they will be most days, its location in relation to their new home, and the children who already attend St Andrews.

 Find out everything they need to know about the school day

-Early years children tend to be the most resilient in the face of change, and need less preparation than older children.
+Early years children tend to be adaptive to change, and need less preparation than older children.
 Once they have made at least one friend and discovered the play area, they settle in quickly.
 Primary school children tend to need more consultation over their worries, as they may be about things that seem trivial to adults.
 They are often more concerned about not being the odd one out.
 They worry about having the right things in their bag, what happens at break time and how the lunch system works.
-You can make their transition easier by talking to us at St. Andrews and finding out exactly what they need before they start.
+You can make their transition easier by talking to us at St. Andrews Sathorn and finding out exactly what they need before they start.
 Ensuring your child has the equipment they feel happy with before they start can go a long way to them enjoying a more confident beginning at their new school.